xadlien/terraform-python-omapi/README.md

 }
 ```

 If you use the insecure method the algorithm is hmac-md5.
 Otherwise it is rsasha256.
+After the settings are set, restart the isc-dhcp-server and ensure it stays up and running.